Thomas Boylston Adams (judge): Personal life

-While in Europe, Thomas wrote of his interest in several young women in his diary, even pursuing an affair with the wife of an Englishman who had a jeweler’s shop in Holland.
+While in Europe, Thomas wrote of his interest in several young women in his diary, even pursuing an affair with the wife of an Englishman who had a jeweler's shop in Holland.
 Upon returning to the United States, however, he reconnected with Ann Harrod.
-Their courtship was lengthy, sporadic, and secretive, and his aunt expressed concern “that to continue a correspondence of this nature, in a Clandestine way was what parents might consider undutiful.”
-Yet Abigail Adams approved of the match, telling her son that Ann was “a very Amiable girl” who was “as well calculated to make what I call a good wife, as any one,” and in 1805, the pair married.
+Their courtship was lengthy, sporadic, and secretive, and his aunt expressed concern "that to continue a correspondence of this nature, in a Clandestine way was what parents might consider undutiful."
+Yet Abigail Adams approved of the match, telling her son that Ann was "a very Amiable girl" who was "as well calculated to make what I call a good wife, as any one," and in 1805, the pair married.

 In just eleven years, Thomas and Ann had seven children: Abigail Smith, Elizabeth Coombs, Thomas Boylston, Frances Foster (died in infancy), Isaac Hull, John Quincy, and Joseph Harrod.
-Thomas wrote of his great joy at becoming a father after Abigail Smith’s birth, revealing in a letter to a friend that “I know what it is to be a father, and am not amid the joys of this new title, unconscious of the additional weight of duty, which necessarily attends it.”
+Thomas wrote of his great joy at becoming a father after Abigail Smith's birth, revealing in a letter to a friend that "I know what it is to be a father, and am not amid the joys of this new title, unconscious of the additional weight of duty, which necessarily attends it."
 During their early years, their mother Ann kept a diary to record their childhood illnesses, as well as first words, first steps, and other milestones.

-Tragically, on his 40th birthday, Thomas’ baby niece Louisa Catherine Adams Jr died to dysentery and a fever while with her parents and brother, Charles Frances Adams, in St. Petersberg, Russia, soon after he lost his baby daughter Frances Foster Adams to an unknown cause, back in Massachusetts.
+Tragically, on his 40th birthday, Thomas's baby niece Louisa Catherine Adams Jr died of dysentery and a fever while with her parents and brother, Charles Frances Adams, were in St. Petersberg, Russia, soon after he lost his baby daughter Frances Foster Adams of an unknown cause back in Massachusetts.
 The Adamses were devastated, though it is currently unknown what Thomas thought of the loss of the baby.

-Thomas’ nephew Charles Francis observed that the children “appear[ed] considerably affected by” their father’s alcoholism and resulting cruelty, writing that he was “sorry for the Children because this is the punishment occasioned by the fault of the father.”
-Three of Thomas’ sons died in military service.
-Elizabeth Coombs, a dedicated keeper of her famous family’s memory, lived in Washington, D.C. with her uncle John Quincy during much of his presidency, and died the oldest resident in Quincy, Massachusetts at the age of 95 in 1903.
-None of Thomas’ children had children of their own.
+Thomas’ nephew Charles Francis observed that the children "appear[ed] considerably affected by" their father's alcoholism and resulting cruelty, writing that he was "sorry for the Children because this is the punishment occasioned by the fault of the father."
+Three of Thomas's sons died in military service.
+Elizabeth Coombs, a dedicated keeper of her famous family's memory, lived in Washington, D.C., with her uncle John Quincy during much of his presidency, and died the oldest resident in Quincy, Massachusetts at the age of 95 in 1903.